-I was very scared to make this!
-Honestly!
-I was arguing with myself that this Quiche thing is not my business and I won’t be able to make it perfectly!
+But honestly, I was very scared to make this!
+I was arguing with myself that this Quiche thing is not my business and I won’t be able to pull it off perfectly!
 Ever!
-But this mushroom and zucchini quiche proved me wrong and I can’t be more happier!
+But this mushroom and zucchini quiche proved me wrong and I couldn’t have been happier than this!

-But still I convinced myself to at least give it a try and see for myself.
+Thankfully I somehow convinced myself to at least give it a try and see for myself.
 And to my surprise, my very first quiche came out absolutely perfect!
 I was so much in awe that it took me good two minutes to actually believe that it was really me who made it!

-I had to write more so that you take note of few points and avoid any mistake.
-Especially in case of the pie crust.
-If you follow the instructions and do not ignore the points I have noted there, then your pastry has to be first time right!
+I had to write more so that you take note of few points and avoid any mistake; especially in case of the pie crust.
+If you follow the instructions and do not ignore the points I have noted there, then your pastry will undoubtedly be first time right!

 Quiche is obviously an indulgence and not an everyday affair.
-So when you have it, enjoy it royally giving the right amount of respect it deserves; because quiche is the legacy of the esteemed French cuisine!
+So, when you have it, enjoy it royally giving the right amount of love & respect it deserves; because quiche is the legacy of the esteemed French cuisine!
+Enjoy!